LionKimbro/liontk/articles/2021-10-22_my-work-with-python-and-tcltk-guis.md

 Let me contextualize that sentence for a moment:

-There's a "triangle" I use, when I think about GUIs, based around three points of access to a GUI.
+There's a <a name="triangle">"triangle"</a> I use, when I think about GUIs, based around three points of access to a GUI.
 I'll call it "Lion's GUI Triangle."
 If somebody somewhere has formalized this concept before, let me know about it -- I love citing things.
 But for the time being, here's my conceptualization:

 * a GUI as it appears in a GUI editor  -- paradigmatic example: [HyperCard](https://en.wikipedia.org/wiki/HyperCard)
 * a GUI as represented in a memory structure  -- consider: an XML file representing a GUI